 Linked here is a detailed quantitative analysis of Nucor Corporation (NUE).
 Below are some highlights from the above linked analysis:

-Company Description: Nucor Corporation is the largest minimill steelmaker in the U.S., Nucor has one of the most diverse product lines of any steelmaker in the Americas.
+Company Description: Nucor Corporation is engaged in the manufacture and sale of steel and steel products.
+As the largest minimill steelmaker in the U.S., Nucor has one of the most diverse product lines of any steelmaker in the Americas.

 Fair Value: I consider four calculations of fair value, see page 2 of the linked PDF for a detailed description: